hannahbus/website/content/cv.md

 since 2021

-: Tutor and Teaching Assistent for Data Analytics II (Master), University of St. Gallen
+: Tutor and Teaching Assistant for Data Analytics II (Master), University of St. Gallen

 since 2020